skeeto/skeeto.github.com/_posts/2023-08-23-Everything-you-never-wanted-to-know-about-Win32-environment-blocks.markdown

 they're always assigned the same value, which is also strictly enforced by Windows.

-The get/free interface has no "set" function, and a process cannot set its own environment block to a custom buffer.
-There *is* one interface where a process gets to provide a raw environment block: [CreateProcess][cp].
+~~The get/free interface has no "set" function, and a process cannot set its own environment block to a custom buffer.~~ (Update: Stefan Kanthak points out [SetEnvironmentStringsW][sesw].
+I missed it because it was only officially documented a few months before this article was written.)
+There *is* one interface where a process gets to provide a raw environment
+block: [CreateProcess][cp].
 That is, a parent can construct one for its children.

 ```c
     wchar_t env[] = L"HOME=C:\\Users\\me\0PATH=C:\\bin;C:\\Windows\0";